The Alarming Push to Change the Definition of Death for Organ Transplants | Dr. Joseph Varon

 But I also have seen these situations where people get too jumpy into conclusions and they want to get organs ahead of time.

-Um what what happened in these situations where you did the you know the scope into the lungs, the person is coughing, and like how did people react?
+What happened in these situations where you did the scope into the lungs, the person is coughing?

-Everybody got impressed, it's like, no, that's not possible.
+It's like, no, that's not possible.

-It's like happening.
+It's like, it's happening.

-I mean, a deaf brain deaf person is out no matter what you hit them with, no matter what you cut them with, they have no sensation whatsoever.
+I mean, a deaf, brain-deaf person is out, no matter what you hit them with, no matter what you cut them with, they have no sensation whatsoever.

 There is no communication between the organs and the brain.